 - Peer pressure – influenced by friends, family and other acquaintances

-What are the risks with addiction?
+What are the risks of addiction?

 Addictions to different substances and behaviours will carry different risks.